orangegreen212/Bike_share_demand_project/README.md

 This is based on the assumption that different underlying demand patterns (e.g., weekday vs. weekend, good weather vs. bad weather) exist, and specialized models can better capture these nuances.

 ## Dataset
-The project utilizes a historical bike-sharing dataset (e.g., from Kaggle or a similar source – *specify if you can*), typically containing features like:
+The project utilizes a historical bike-sharing dataset  from Kaggle, typically containing features like:
 *   Datetime stamps
 *   Weather conditions (temperature, humidity, wind speed)
 *   Day type (holiday, working day)